-This procedure records the electrical activity of your brain and may help determine where in your brain the myoclonus originates.
-In this procedure, doctors attach small electrodes to your scalp.
-You may be asked to breathe deeply and steadily and look at bright lights or listen to sounds, as these actions may uncover abnormal electrical activity.
+- Electroencephalography (EEG).
+This procedure records the electrical activity of the brain.
+It may help determine where in the brain the myoclonus originates.
+First, small electrodes are attached to the scalp.
+You then may be asked to breathe deeply and steadily and look at bright lights or listen to sounds.
+These actions may uncover irregular electrical activity.

-This test measures the electrical discharges produced in muscles and helps establish the pattern of myoclonus.
-In this procedure, doctors put EMG surface electrodes on multiple muscles, especially on those muscles that are involved in the jerking.
+Electromyography (EMG).
+In this procedure, electrodes are placed on multiple muscles, especially muscles that are involved in the jerking.

-An MRI scan may be used to check for structural problems or tumors inside your brain or spinal cord, which may cause your myoclonus symptoms.
-An MRI scan uses a magnetic field and radio waves to produce detailed images of your brain, spinal cord and other areas of your body.
+- Magnetic resonance imaging (MRI).
+An MRI scan may be used to check for structural problems or tumors inside the brain or spinal cord, which may cause the myoclonus symptoms.
+An MRI scan uses a magnetic field and radio waves to produce detailed images of the brain, spinal cord and other areas of the body.

-Most of the time, however, the underlying cause can't be cured or eliminated, so treatment is aimed at easing myoclonus symptoms, especially when they're disabling.
-There are no drugs specifically designed to treat myoclonus, but doctors have borrowed from other disease treatment arsenals to relieve myoclonic symptoms.
-More than one drug may be needed to control your symptoms.
+Most of the time, however, the underlying cause can't be cured or eliminated.
+In these cases, treatment is aimed at reducing myoclonus symptoms, especially when they're disabling.
+There are no drugs specifically designed to treat myoclonus.
+But treatments for other diseases may help relieve myoclonus symptoms.
+More than one drug may be needed to control the symptoms.

-Medications that doctors commonly prescribe for myoclonus include:
+Medicines that health care providers commonly prescribe for myoclonus include:

 - Tranquilizers.
-Clonazepam (Klonopin), a tranquilizer, is the most common drug used to combat myoclonus symptoms.
+Clonazepam (Klonopin), a tranquilizer, is the most common drug used to treat myoclonus symptoms.
 Clonazepam may cause side effects such as loss of coordination and drowsiness.

 Anticonvulsants.
-Drugs used to control epileptic seizures have also proved helpful in reducing myoclonus symptoms.
+Drugs used to control epileptic seizures may help reduce myoclonus symptoms.
 The most common anticonvulsants used for myoclonus are levetiracetam (Keppra, Elepsia XR, Spritam), valproic acid, zonisamide (Zonegran, Zonisade) and primidone (Mysoline).
 Piracetam is another anticonvulsant that's been found to be effective, but it's not available in the United States.

 Valproic acid may cause side effects such as nausea.
 Levetiracetam may cause side effects such as fatigue and dizziness.
 Side effects from primidone may include sedation and nausea.

-OnabotulinumtoxinA (Botox) injections may be helpful in treating various forms of myoclonus, particularly if only a single area is affected.
-Botulinum toxins block the release of a chemical messenger that triggers muscle contractions.
+OnabotulinumtoxinA (Botox) injections may help treat various forms of myoclonus, particularly if only a single area is affected.
+This treatment blocks the release of a chemical messenger that triggers muscle contractions.

-If your myoclonus symptoms are caused by a tumor or lesion in your brain or spinal cord, surgery may be an option.
+If myoclonus symptoms are caused by a tumor or lesion in the brain or spinal cord, surgery may be an option.
 People with myoclonus affecting parts of the face or ear also may benefit from surgery.

 Preparing for your appointment

-You'll probably first discuss your concerns with your primary care doctor, who may then refer you to a neurologist.
-A neurologist is a specialist trained in nervous system conditions (neurologist).
+You'll probably first discuss your concerns with your primary care provider.
+Your provider might then refer you to a neurologist.
+A neurologist is a specialist trained in nervous system conditions.